eegg/school-policies-and-procedures/src/positive-behaviour-management.rst

 More precisely, it is composed of two risk assessments: the risk of intervention, and the risk of not intervening.
-This is simultanously a decision procedure for deciding whether to use *Physical strategy*: compare the level of risk for each possible action.
+This is simultaneously a decision procedure for deciding whether to use *Physical strategy*: compare the level of risk for each possible action.
 Given the immediate nature of the situations in which *Physical strategy* is necessary, these must always be a mental assessment.